Clean up your Jira instance

 Whenever someone leaves your organization, it’s good practice to disable their user account.
 This keeps your instance safe, keeps people from accidentally assigning tickets to an account where nobody is watching, and of course returns an all-important user license to you.

-How do I identify what to clean up?
+How do you identify what to clean up?

 To get a list of users showing their last login timestamp from the database in order to audit application usage, see Last login date.
 If you use Atlassian Crowd, this app can also help you monitor licence usage.
 For details, see Monitoring license usage.